Social Impact Partnerships

 Jim Ryan, managing director at Merrill Lynch at the the private banking and investment group in New York City, says investors today are demanding more from their portfolio.
 He says institutional investors have a greater responsibility to ensure that their own investments reflect their underlying ministry or mission.

 5 Top Money Tips From a Financial Planners Conference

 Next Avenue: This article on financial planning features advice from William Reichenstein, Ph.D., The Pat and Thomas R. Powers Chair in Investment Management in Baylor’s Hankamer School of Business, who says that people can make their money last longer by defying conventional wisdom on retirement portfolio withdrawals.

 Social Security Strategy: Boost Lifetime Payouts With the Spousal Benefit

-The Wall Street Journal: William Reichenstein, Ph.D., The Pat & Thomas R. Powers Chair of Investment in Management in Baylor’s Hankamer School of Business, is quoted in this article about what home modifications should be made to prepare for old age.
+NASDAQ: William Reichenstein, Ph.D., Professor & Holder of The Pat & Thomas R. Powers Chair of Investment in Baylor’s Hankamer School of Business, is quoted about how spouses may maximize the higher earner's benefit when it comes to Social Security payouts.